st-tech/ppf-contact-solver/README.md

 # list all instances
 ./vast show instances

-echo "visit web interface https://cloud.vast.ai/instances/ to make sure that all instances are deleted"
+echo "visit web interface https://cloud.vast.ai/instances/" echo "to make sure that all instances are deleted"
 ```

 If you wish to wipe the entire [vast.ai CLI](https://vast.ai/docs/cli/commands) installation, run the commands below: